Link search Menu Expand Document

 See grid-studies-3-3.maxpat for this step.

-As the playhead moves we will read the contents of the corresponding column and trigger events based on which toggles are turned on.
+As the playhead moves we want to read the contents of the corresponding column and trigger notes based on which toggles are turned on.

 To indicate an “event” we will light up the corresponding x position in the 6th row: